For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 With the Revolut app, you can open a current account in minutes.
 Then, once you've got an account, you can use their handy budgeting features to manage your money from your phone.

-Revolut lets you spend abroad in over 140 currencies.
-From 7th June 2023, there will be a fee of 1% (up from 0.5%) when you spend over £1,000 a month.
+Revolut lets you spend abroad in over 150 currencies.
+There is a fee of 1% when you spend over £1,000 a month (on the standard plan).
 And, they use interbank exchange rates, so their rates are the same as the ones banks give to each other.

 Open a Revolut account »